Skip to main content

 ): Promise<any>;

-By default store time 5 minutes.
+By default, the store time is 5 minutes.

 Example: